 An underpass relieved the hazards of having two sets of tracks cross Main Street in Amherst Junction.
 Voyagers used the sheltered stairway as a passage between tracks.

 Salesmen, summer sightseers, and hobos rode the trains to reach their Amherst Junction destination.

 The Tomorrow River Trail is constructed on an old railroad grade that crosses through a sandy outwash plain, the Arnott Moraine, and a landscape sculpted by glaciers.

 Photos courtesy of Scott Janz.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Amherst Fire District (approx. Iola Winter Sports Club (approx. 7 miles away); Norwegian Evangelical Lutheran Church of Our Redeemer (approx. 7.9 miles away); School House Ski Hill (approx. 9.1 miles away); Iola’s Firefighting Heritage (approx. 9.2 miles away); The CWEC Electrified Rural Iola in 1939 (approx. 9.3 miles away); The “Spud Alley” Era (approx. 9.3 miles away); Iola’s Dr. Loope (approx. 9.3 miles away).
+Amherst Fire District (approx. 1.9 miles away); South New Hope Lutheran Church (approx. 3.9 miles away); Iola Winter Sports Club (approx. 7 miles away); Norwegian Evangelical Lutheran Church of Our Redeemer (approx. 7.9 miles away); Jorgens Park Preserve / A Tribute (approx. 8.7 miles away); School House Ski Hill (approx. 9.1 miles away); Iola’s Firefighting Heritage (approx. 9.2 miles away); The CWEC Electrified Rural Iola in 1939 (approx. 9.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 2, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 579 times since then and 19 times this year.
+It was originally submitted on January 2, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 649 times since then and 5 times this year.
 Photos: 1, 2. submitted on January 2, 2010, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.